 When starting out as a web developer, it can be easy to get lost in the multitude of languages, tools and platforms that are available in today’s market.
 However many would argue that GitHub is an essential platform for every web developer at every level.
+Learning how to use it is a key tip when you’re becoming a web developer.

 As mentioned before, GitHub hosts Git repositories.
 Git is an immensely popular Version Control System, which allows developers to create a history of changes that occur over time in their code.